 We welcome the remarkably talented actress and stage director Cecelia Wingate to Booth One this week.
 Hailing from Memphis, TN, Cecelia is a driving force in the vibrant theater scene there.
 Gary recalls seeing her breathtaking performance in Chicago in the marvelous new play by Evan Linder Byhalia, Mississippi directed by Tyrone Phillips a couple of seasons ago, a performance for which Cecelia won a Joseph Jefferson Award for Best Supporting Actress.
-Here is photo from opening night, which we were so lucky to get to be part of:
+Here is a photo from the triumphant opening night at Steppenwolf, which we were so lucky to get to be part of.

 Cecelia recounts her upbringing in the South, from Georgia to Mississippi to Tennessee.
 Frank and Gary comment on her smooth and sexy southern drawl, an accent that Americans find the most appealing, according to a YouGov Poll.